abbouformations/bank-service-soap/README.md

-# bank-service-graphql
+# bank-service-soap
-- Understand the SOAP standard.
+- Understand how to integrate JAXWS within Spring.
-- Understand the syntax of the WSDL file.
+- Testing the web service using SOAP UI.

 We will develop a web service with SOAP called bank-service-soap using JAXWS for a given bank which offers the following services:
 - Consult the list of bank customers.